 Over 50 Wisconsin schools offer accounting programs, starting with Associate degrees through to Master’s degrees.
 Among these, the University of Wisconsin took the 1st place in the small institution category of the 2013 Public Accounting Report survey of accounting professors.

-While the number of accountants in Wisconsin has been decreasing, the number of accounting graduates is growing and the state offers quality study options capable of preparing students for a successful career.
+Ultimately, the number of accountants in Wisconsin has been decreasing.
+Despite this, the number of accounting graduates is growing and the state offers quality study options capable of preparing students for a successful career.

 The Keys to Selecting the Perfect Program

 The accounting school you choose can be a springboard for your career, preparing you through both theory and practice for a demanding professional path.
 It is essential to shoot for the best and to inform yourself in depth before enrolling in an accounting program.

 Firstly, a good accounting program will be AACBS-accredited, highly rated and its graduates will have achieved good pass rates on the Uniform CPA Examination.

 Make sure to research the most recent CPA exam pass rates in order to get a glimpse of the program’s academic effectiveness.
 Student evaluations and other forms of recognition such as awards can also help you identify a quality program.

 Furthermore, a good school will make a positive impact on the students’ careers through placement opportunities, on-campus experience, and a good placement office.

 You should check the graduate employment rates of the programs you are considering and find out which firms tend to recruit graduates of the program – especially big companies such as the “Big Four.”

 The ideal accounting program will display a high rate of success of its graduates, both at the formal level (the CPA exam) and the professional level (experience and employability).